 Office Number: 1306 Van Hise Hall

 About: Adam Stern joined the Department of German, Nordic, and Slavic and the Center for Jewish Studies in 2019.
 He previously held a position as a postdoctoral associate in the Whitney Humanities Center and Program for the Study of Antisemitism at Yale University.
-His first book, Survival: A Theological-Political Genealogy, is forthcoming from the University of Pennsylvania Press.
-Other work has appeared in The Journal of Religion, The Leo Baeck Institute Yearbook, and The Immanent Frame.
+His first book, Survival: A Theological-Political Genealogy, was published with the University of Pennsylvania Press in 2021.
+He is currently working on two book projects: one on settler colonialism, entitled Jewish History Must Be Defended, and the other, a conceptual study in political theory, entitled, No Hands: An Archaeology of Emancipation.

 • Harvard University, Ph.D.
 Study of Religion